forta-network/bot-review-checklist/README.md

 ## Documentation

 - [ ] Is there a README.md?
-- [ ] Does the README sufficiently describe what the agent does?
+- [ ] Does the README sufficiently describe what the bot does?
 - [ ] Are alert descriptions provided for each type of alert?
 - [ ] Are there any example transactions/blocks provided?
 If so, do they generate findings as expected?
 - [ ] Does the code contain inline comments and is easy to follow?